 Thermal imaging is hot.
-Demand for thermographic imagery has been rapidly increasing as infrared photographs provide a wide variety of valuable applications represents a fast-growing segment of the energy, security, home inspection industries.
+Demand for thermographic imagery has been rapidly increasing as infrared photographs provide a wide variety of valuable applications representing a fast-growing segment of the energy, security, home inspection industries.
 If you haven’t yet made use of the technology, we’d like to help you get started with this and succeeding posts on the subject.

 So what is it, exactly?
 Basically, thermal imagery is a means to capture infrared waves beyond the visible spectrum and cameras translate thermal energy, or heat, into visible light to analyze an object or area.
 Thermal/Infrared cameras convert infrared radiation into images using an infrared detector that provides useful temperature data, and instead of simply getting a numerical temperature reading, this technology enables users to get a photo displaying the temperature differences of a surface or area.
 The simplified graphical display has enabled wider access to the technology and increased adoption across a range of fields and industries.
 Frequent and amazing advances in drone technology have greatly accelerated the uptake as many affordable drones either come equipped with thermal cameras or allow drone operators to manually attach a camera to the drone.